 Apply for a Broadcast News Internship Grant for a chance to be awarded up to $1,000 toward your summer internship expenses.
 These two AAJA Broadcast News Grants support Asian Americans and Pacific Islanders (AAPIs) pursuing journalism careers in broadcasting, an industry where AAPIs continue to be underrepresented.

 There are two broadcast internship grants, the Sam Chu Grant and the Lloyd LaCuesta Grant.
-Click here for a full list of eligibility rules, application requirements and the application for both grants.

 One internship grant in the amount of $500 will be awarded to a student broadcaster in honor of the late Sam Chu Lin.
 This grant is open to journalists working in local TV news.